khurtado/PadovaBIGDATA/Docker_dev/README.md

 ### Issue

-1. Issues:
+1. Issues (tick box means solved):
    - [x] Insufficient resources in executor/slave issue (turn out the master could not listen to slave port)
    - [x] Task is not visible in UI webpage while the application is running.
 (Zpeak_nano_multipledataset.py)
    - [ ] SecurityManager reports authentication disable, is this expected launching on top of Mesos cluster?
    - [ ] The deploy mode cluster return error on empty server response.
 Need MesosDispatcher ?
+   - [x] Insufficient resources in executor/slave in notebook mode.

 ### To-do

-1. Working example on:
+1. Client mode on:
    - [x] Data Analysis Application
    - [x] Machine Learning Application
    - [ ] Data Streaming	Application